Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: RESULTS

 \subsubsection{Cyclic Compression Loading}

-Results from the cyclic compressive loading test can be found in Fig. \ref{fig:test_results}A. Silicone samples 1 and 2 fail catastrophically due to puncture within 250-500 cycles, leading to large increases in $MAE$.
+Results from the cyclic compressive loading test can be found in Fig. \ref{fig:test_results}A. Two of three silicone samples fail catastrophically due to puncture within 250-500 cycles, leading to large increases in $MAE$.
 The third sample undergoes a much smaller increase in MAE throughout the test.
 This gel's image transfer layer undergoes permanent visible deformation from the indenter, but puncture does not occur.
-All three polyurethane gels see minimal change in the unloaded and loaded images throughout the test, consistently outperforming the silicone gels.
+The three 30A hardness polyurethane (PU30) gels see some minor change across the 1000 cycles but perform much better than the SI gels on average.
+The 50A hardness polyurethane (PU50) gels undergo the least amount of change during the test, consistently outperforming both other materials.